hanchiang/performance-labs/README.md

 * Chart value increases by 10 every hour, starting at 0 for each new day

 # Assumptions
-* Log value should be positive
+* Logs will always arrive in chronological order, i.e. log date is strictly in ascending order
-* Log date is in the format "YYYY-MM-DD hh:mm:ss Z"
+* Log date is in the format "YYYY-MM-DD HH:mm:ss Z"
+* For each user per day, log `datetime` is unique
+* Utc offset in log date must be the same as user utc offset

 # Project structure
 * `seed.json`: Contains user data that are seeded into the database